thomastthai/Ionic-2-Upload/README.md

 # Ionic-2-Upload
 Demo of Ionic 2 upload app based on <a href="https://github.com/dtaalbers/ionic-2-examples">dtaalbers/ionic-2-examples</a> which was build on Ionic 2 RC0.
 I wanted to get it working on RC2. dtaalbers was going to update it.
 I figured I save him some time and upload my edits.
 I got rid of most of the errors and now it'll build on Ionic 2 RC2.
-But Open camera and Open album buttons still won't work.
-Looking into that.
+Make sure you add in all the Cordova plugins, else the "Open camera" and "Open albums" buttons won't do anything.

+- ionic plugin add cordova-plugin-splashscreen
+- ionic plugin add cordova-plugin-statusbar
+- ionic plugin add ionic-plugin-keyboard
+- ionic plugin add cordova-plugin-camera
+- ionic plugin add cordova-plugin-file-transfer
+- ionic plugin add cordova-plugin-file

 Here is my system setup: